Vallejo, California

 Vallejo (/vəˈleɪ(h)oʊ/ və-LAY-(h)oh; /es/) is a city in Solano County, California, United States, and the second largest city in the North Bay region of the Bay Area.
 Located on the shores of San Pablo Bay, the city had a population of 126,090 at the 2020 United States census.
-Vallejo is home to no the California Maritime Academy, Touro University California and Six Flags Discovery Kingdom.
+Vallejo is home to the Cal Poly Maritime Academy, Touro University California, and Six Flags Discovery Kingdom.

 Vallejo is named after Mariano Guadalupe Vallejo, the famed Californio general and statesman.
-The city was founded in 1851 on Gen. Vallejo's Rancho Suscol to serve as the capital city of California, which it was 1852–1853, after which the Californian government moved to neighboring Benicia, named in honor of Gen. Vallejo's wife Benicia Carrillo de Vallejo.
+The city was founded in 1851 on General Vallejo's Rancho Suscol to serve as the capital city of California, which it was from 1852 to 1853, after which the Californian government moved to neighboring Benicia, named in honor of Vallejo's wife Benicia Carrillo de Vallejo.
 The Mare Island Naval Shipyard was founded in 1854, and defined Vallejo's economy until the turn of the 21st century.